Close Modal

 What to do?
 She phones her sister.

-In a chiarascuro dance through our increasingly bellicose era, Glyph asks if we’re attending to the history that’s made us and to the history we’re making.
+In a chiarascuro dance through our increasingly antagonistic era, Glyph asks if we’re attending to the history that’s made us and to the history we’re making.

-A funny, warm and clear-eyed take on where we are now, it's about what are our imaginations are for and how, in a broken, brutal and divided time we rekindle care, solidarity, resistance and openness.
+A funny, warm and clear-eyed take on where we are now, Glyph is about what our imaginations are for and how, in a broken, brutal and divided time, we rekindle care, solidarity, resistance and openness.
 This anti-war novel, Ali Smith’s most soulful, playful and vital yet, is a work of lightness that goes deep to counter the forces currently flattening the modern world.

 © Christian Sinibaldi